 - Identify GitLab repos with remote avatars on graph

 - Create and view Pull Requests

-To authenticate with GitLab, navigate to the upper right corner to access Preferences Authentication.
+To authenticate with GitLab, navigate to the upper right corner to access Preferences Integrations.

-From the Authentication window, select GitLab.com and then hit the button.
+From the Integrations window, select GitLab.com and then hit the button.

-This will open a web browser where you will need to log in with your GitLab credentials to allow GitKraken access.
+This will open your default web browser where you can click and then log in with your GitLab credentials.

 You'll then see a success message below and the connection will be active in GitKraken 🎉